-- 2.13 The intention is that this Fund, apart from any monies required as a working balance, will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix.
-Initially, assets will be held in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 2.14 The cash holdings invested in the Consolidated Fund are subject to the following restrictions.
+- 2.5 The intention is that this Fund, apart from any monies required as a working balance, will be able to participate in the Common Investment Fund.
+Initially, assets will be held in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 2.6 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.7 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.8 No off-balance-sheet vehicles are permitted.